8 Exciting Things to Do in Placencia | Belize

 Splash Dive Boat with oxygen tanks in Placencia

-Calling our snorkel off was no fault of Splash Dive Centre, it was down to our own naievety and for not thinking it through properly.
+Calling our snorkel off was no fault of Splash Dive Centre, it was down to our own naivety and not thinking it through properly.
 Our excellent guide saved the day with a plan B to take us on a great reef snorkel instead.
 So, despite our whale shark snorkel ‘misadventure’, we highly recommend Splash Dive Centre.
-Their boat, equipment, onboard lunch and safety first approach were all fantastic.
+Their boat, equipment, onboard lunch and safety-first approach were all fantastic.

 IMPORTANT: Whale Shark Tours are only available during whale shark season March to June.
 If you’re not a confident snorkeller like us I’d give it a miss and go for a reef snorkel tour instead.
 On the other hand, if you have your PADI diving certification I would 100% take a whale shark dive tour a go…hopefully you’ll get lucky and spot one.